The beginning of an industry

 Time to step into the future

 Over the last decade there’s been a proliferation of digital products like never before.
 We’re excited to enable a world where products are always getting better.
-Today’s release builds on the work that we did in 2016 to empower product organizations including the release of Amplitude 2.0 and Nova.
+Today’s release builds on the work that we did in 2016 to empower product organizations including the release of and .
 Throughout 2017, we will continue to remove barriers to product organizations understanding user behavior.
 Expect to see more from the Playbook as well as major additions to Amplitude.

 It’s time to use product analytics to build better products.